genplaystudio/genplay-studio-frontend/README.md

 ## GenPlay Studio

-GenPlay Studio is a project aiming to apply generative ai to tabletop role play games.
+GenPlay Studio is a platform aiming to apply generative ai to tabletop role play games.